U.S. citizen killed in deadly Cuba boat shooting

 The Ministry said the speedboat had crossed into Cuban territorial waters and was intercepted about one nautical mile off Cayo Falcones, along the country's northern coastline.

-But one of the men Cuba says it has detained — Roberto Azcorra Consuegra — told the Associated Press he was shocked to see his name on the list.
-He said he was in South Florida.

-"What's important now is that my name is there — they say they have me detained, and I'm here in the United States," Azcorra Consuegra told AP.

-The Cuban government later issued a clarification on X saying Azcorra Consuegra "was mistakenly identified as a member of the group, although he is not, despite being known for his history of violent actions and intentions against Cuba."
+The Cuban government later had to issue a clarification on X saying Azcorra Consuegra "was mistakenly identified as a member of the group, although he is not, despite being known for his history of violent actions and intentions against Cuba."

-The episode comes at a tense moment between Washington and Havana and has drawn comparisons to the 1996 shootdown of planes operated by Brothers to the Rescue, a U.S.-based group that assisted Cuban migrants at sea.
+The episode comes at a tense moment between Washington and Havana and has drawn comparisons to the 1996 shooting down of planes operated by Brothers to the Rescue, a U.S.-based group that assisted Cuban migrants at sea.
 Four people were killed in that incident.

-The shootdown, which took place nearly 30 years to the day before this latest incident, prompted Congress to formally codify the U.S. embargo against Cuba, cementing sanctions that remain in effect today.
+Nearly 30 years ago this week, that episode prompted Congress to formally codify the U.S. embargo against Cuba, cementing sanctions that remain in effect today.

 Michael Bustamante, a Cuba expert at the University of Miami, said the confrontation is likely to increase tensions in South Florida, though he described Rubio's response as measured.